mid-kid/RocketISO/docs/ERRATA-2025.md

 * Kdenlive looks broken
     * Fix: Settings/Arranjament -> Color scheme/Esquema de color -> Default/Predeterminat
 * Kernel was compiled without the optimizations in /etc/portage/kernel/config.d.
 This makes it significantly slower on some machines.
+* Stepmania has no sound.
+I'm not sure what causes this.
+    * Fix: Open pulseaudio volume control (Mod+v) and change the output of stepmania a few times until it starts working.

 Improvements
 ------------